 - The vegetables will cook faster than you think, keep an eye on them so they don't over cook.

-- Ensure the noodles have seperated when you cook them as it will be much harder to do this when you have added them to the rest of the dish.
+- Ensure the noodles have separated when you cook them as it will be much harder to do this when you have added them to the rest of the dish.

 How to Store

-Once cooked, allow the stir fry to cool, then transfer to an air tight container.
+Once cooked, allow the stir fry to cool, then transfer to an airtight container.
 It will last for 2 to 3 days in the fridge and need to be reheated before being consumed.

 How to Freeze

 You can freeze leftovers if needed, one thing to keep in mind is that as you may have cook with frozen thawed prawns, you will then be freezing them again which may lead to mixed results.